Comparative Study of Differentially Private Data Synthesis Methods: Introduction

-Differential privacy (DP), a concept popularized in the theoretical computer science community, quantifies privacy risk as a privacy budget and provides strong privacy guarantee in mathematical terms without making assumptions about the background knowledge of data intruders \citep{dwork2006calibrating, dwork2008, dwork2011differential}.
-This privacy guarantee holds regardless of the amount of background information a data user possesses about the individual.
-DP has spurred a great amount work in developing differentially private mechanisms in general settings \citep{dwork2006calibrating, mcsherry2007mechanism, mcsherry2009privacy, nissim2015generalization} as well as for specific statistical analysis such as data mining \citep{mohammed2011differentially}, shrinkage regression \citep{Chaudhuri2011, Kifer2012}, principle component analysis \citep{Chaudhuri2012PCA}, genetic association tests \citep{Yu2014}, Bayesian learning \citep{wang2015privacy}, location privacy \citep{xiao2015protecting}, recommender systems \citep{friedman2016differential}, deep learning \citep{abadi2016deep}, among others.
-A few research groups created software or web-based interfaces to allow generating or sharing differentially private statistics.
-At Google, \citet{erlingsson2014rappor} developed a Randomized Aggregatable Privacy-Preserving Ordinal Response or RAPPOR, an end-user client software on Chrome browser data for differentially private crowdsourcing statistics. \citet{wang2016rescuedp}'s RescueDP, an online aggregate monitoring scheme, publishes real-time population statistics on spatial-temporal, crowdsourced data from mobile phone users with DP. \citet{gaboardi2016psi} created Private data Sharing Interface (PSI) to allow researchers in the social sciences and other fields to share sensitive data while providing a strong privacy guarantee with DP.
+DP has spurred a great amount work in developing differentially private mechanisms in general settings \citep{dwork2006calibrating, mcsherry2007mechanism, mcsherry2009privacy, nissim2015generalization} as well as for specific statistical analysis such as data mining \citep{mohammed2011differentially}, shrinkage regression \citep{Chaudhuri2011, Kifer2012}, principle component analysis \citep{chaudhuri2012near}, genetic association tests \citep{Yu2014}, Bayesian learning \citep{wang2015privacy}, location privacy \citep{xiao2015protecting}, recommender systems \citep{friedman2016differential}, deep learning \citep{abadi2016deep}, among others.
+Software or web-based interfaces to generate differentially private statistics are also in development, such as RescueDP \citep{wang2016rescuedp}, an online aggregate monitoring scheme that publishes real-time population statistics on spatial-temporal, crowd-sourced data from mobile phone users with DP, and Private data Sharing Interface \citep{gaboardi2016psi} that aims to allow data sharing among researchers in the social sciences and other fields while satisfying DP.

-DP was originally developed and is the most widely used for releasing aggregate or summary statistics to answering queries submitted to a database.
-Query-based data release has several shortcomings.
-The requirement to prespecify the level of privacy budget $\epsilon$ often dictates the number and the types of future queries.
+DP was originally developed and is widely used for releasing aggregate or summary statistics to answering queries submitted to a database.
+However, query-based data release has several shortcomings.
+The requirement to pre-specify the level of privacy budget $\epsilon$ often dictates the number and the types of future queries.
 The curator of a database will refuse to answer any further queries if the prespecified privacy budget is exhausted from answering all previous queries.
 Additionally, data users would prefer to directly access the individual-level data to perform statistical analysis on their own.